 Wisconsin tech schools offer programs providing training in a variety of technical and non-technical fields.
 Studies that prepare students for trade occupations can be presented through apprenticeships and can prepare students for such careers as plumber, electrician or construction worker.
 Other programs provide students with the opportunity to build basic skills in areas of accounting, nursing, criminal justice, and marketing, among others.

 Many programs, such as those in nursing and veterinary technology, offer clinical experiences in addition to classroom studies.
 Several prepare students to pursue professional certification in their chosen fields.
-Two technical schools in Wisconsin, found in the state's largest cities, are detailed below.
+Three technical schools in Wisconsin, found in the state's largest cities, are detailed below.

 Schools At a Glance